bzdgn/dutch-vocabulary/README.md

 Dutch Vocabulary For English Learners
 ===================================
 These are my vocabulary notes while I'm learning Dutch.
-I find it usefule for others thus, I've created this repository.
+I find it useful for others thus, I've created this repository.
 I hope that especially expats in Netherlands find this repository useful.

 TOC
 ---